willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

   In 2020, Socorro was moved to the Data Org in Mozilla which had a set of standards and conventions for collecting, storing, analyzing, and providing access to data.
-Socorro didn't follow any of it which made it difficult to work on, to connect with, and to staff.
-Things Data Org has that Socorro didn't:
+Socorro didn't follow any of it, which made it difficult to work on, to connect with, and to staff.
+Things the Data Org has that Socorro didn't:

   * a schema covering specifying fields, types, and documentation
   * data flow documentation
   * data review policy, process, and artifacts for data being collected and how to add new data
-  * data dictionary for fields for users including documentation, data review urls, data gotchas
+  * a data dictionary for fields for users including documentation, data review URLs, and data gotchas

-In summary, we had a system that took a lot of effort to maintain, wasn't serving our users' needs, and was high risk of security/data breach.
+In summary, we had a system that took a lot of effort to maintain, wasn't serving our users' needs, and was at high risk of a security/data breach.

 Project plan